iterative/dvc.org/content/blog/2021-03-31-march-21-community-gems.md

 We recently had questions about this, specifically regarding Huawei Cloud and Backblaze B2 Storage.
 The answer is any cloud storage that has an S3 interface will work with DVC and both of the aforementioned do!
-In addition DVC works with Azure, Google Drive, GS, OSS and SSH.
+In addition DVC works with Azure, Google Drive, GS, OSS, and SSH.
 [Learn more about S3 combatibility integrations and all available remote storage capabilities here.](https://dvc.org/doc/command-reference/remote)

 Thanks to @luke and @Samuel H from Discord for asking these questions that led